blog-dovydasvenckus/blog/_posts/2016-11-04-lambda-not-equals-method-reference.md

 {% endhighlight %}

 ## Summary
-Object must be initialized before using method reference operator on it.
+An object must be initialized before using method reference operator on it.

-Lambdas are bit different, they can access variable from outside their scope.
+Lambdas are bit different, they can access a variable from outside their scope.